-Created in 2006 via the merger of two colleges and a department, today the college – better known as CFANS – consists of 12 academic departments and 10 research and outreach centers across Minnesota, plus the Minnesota Landscape Arboretum, the Bell Museum of Natural History and dozens of interdisciplinary centers that span the college, the university and the globe.
+Created in 2006 via the merger of two colleges and a department, today the college – better known as CFANS – consists of 12 academic departments and 10 research and outreach centers across Minnesota, plus the Minnesota Landscape Arboretum, the Bell Museum + Planetarium, and dozens of interdisciplinary centers that span the college, the university, and the globe.

 What you can learn

 The college offers degrees in 13 undergraduate and 13 graduate majors plus more than 25 minors.
 CFANS students are well-prepared for the workforce through the college’s emphasis on experiential learning, internships and global perspectives.
-About 90 percent of students who earn undergraduate degrees in CFANS find jobs in their fields or enter graduate school within six months of graduation.
+Almost 93 percent of students who earn undergraduate degrees in CFANS find jobs in their fields or enter graduate school within six months of graduation.

 With a long history of innovation – both the Honeycrisp apple and the process of artificially inseminating dairy cows were born here – CFANS research has made a difference in many lives, in both big and small ways.
 The college partners with a variety of stakeholders and offers a wealth of resources to citizens as well as industry partners.